okyeron/fates/install/norns/Norns_install_instructions_1.7.md

     ssh we@norns.local
     sudo modprobe fbtft_device custom name=fb_ssd1322 width=128 height=64 speed=16000000 gpios=reset:4,dc:17 rotate=180

+pi3

     con2fbmap 1 1

+pi4 - should show console as soon as you execute `modprobe`

 You can also use `lsmod` to check if the `fbtft_device` has loaded properly.
 Which should look something like:

 	fb_ssd1322             16384  0